 Black Star is a beautiful canyon of calming nature and wilderness trails that turns dark and desolate when the sun goes down.
 It’s the perfect backdrop for menacing ghosts, unrelenting spirits and malicious macabre.
 It’s Orange County’s most horrifying location of sinister suffering.

-Filled with tormented ghost and damned to hell entities, this Canyon is not for beginning ghostbusters.
+Filled with tormented ghosts and damned to hell entities, this Canyon is not for beginning ghostbusters.
 Considered a demonic location, many people confirm the stories of it being a cult location, the scene of school bus crashes, and cryptic sightings.
 This Santa Ana Mountain Range is the site of the 1831 Massacre of the Shoshone Horse thieves by ranchers.
 It was also the site of the 1879 Black Star Coal Mining Company, imagine how many miners tragically lost their lives.
 This Canyon is rich with the haunting history of an early Orange County.
 It’s considered a paranormal grab bag.
 Every kind of paranormal experience is said to be had here after midnight.

 These locations are open year-round so why wait until Halloween to be thrilled and spooked.
 It’s a clever, cool and engaging “something to do”.
 Most locations are free and no souvenir’s necessary.
 This is definitely a unique date for those looking for something beyond dinner and a movie.
 Be sure to end your date at the Anaheim Red Cross, ring in your pocket, and after you get the ghost groundskeeper’s approval, have your marriage proposal ready.

 |Halloween Events In Orange County||Free Things To Do In OC|